civicteam/eth-relay/README.md

     })]
 );

-const relay = await relayers.for(chainId, wallet);
+// Get the preferred relay for the chainId const relay = await relayers.for(chainId, wallet);

+// Send a transaction
 const response = await relay.send({
     to: '0x...',
     from: '0x...',
     data: '0x...',
 });

-// look up tx status
+// Look up tx status
 const status = await relay.lookup(response.taskId);

-// wait for tx to be confirmed await waitForRelay(relay, response.taskId);
+// Wait for tx to be confirmed await waitForRelay(relay, response.taskId);
 ```